Multi-Sensor Fusion for Extended Object Tracking Exploiting Active and Passive Radio Signals: Introduction

 \subsection{Contribution}

 In this work, we present a Bayesian method that fuses \emph{active} measurements between the radio device mounted on the agent and the anchors, as well as \emph{passive}, radar-like measurements between the anchors where signals are reflected off the agent.
 The algorithm is tailored to \ac{olos} scenarios, in which the \ac{los} of active measurements is potentially obstructed by the agent itself (see Fig.~\ref{fig:concept}).
 The agent, which blocks, scatters, and attenuates radio signals, is modeled as an \ac{eo}.
 The aim is to jointly estimate the position of the radio device and the position and extent of the \ac{eo}.
-We use the geometric information embedded in the active measurements containing the direct paths between the anchors and the radio device, as well as in the passive measurements containing the scattered \acp{mpc} off the agent.
-Since passive measurements do not originate from the entire object volume but rather from the object's surface, we propose an \ac{eo} model of the agent that considers the fact that measurements only originate from the surface and that each anchor-anchor pair observes the measurements from different directions.
-The sequential estimation of the device and \ac{eo} states is achieved by computing the marginal posterior \ac{pdf} through passing messages on the factor graph according to the \ac{spa}, using a particle-based implementation.
-The contributions of this paper are as follows. \begin{itemize} \item We introduce an \ac{eo} model that accounts for scattered \acp{mpc} off the agent's surface and is specifically designed for data fusion between anchors, taking into account their different fields-of-view, as well as between active and passive measurements.
+We use the geometric information embedded in the active measurements as well as in the passive measurements.
+Since passive measurements do not originate from the full object volume, we propose an \ac{eo} model of the agent that considers the fact that measurements only originate from the surface and that each anchor-anchor pair observes the measurements from different directions.
+The sequential estimation of the device and \ac{eo} states is achieved by computing the marginal posterior \ac{pdf} through passing messages on a factor graph according to the \ac{spa}, using a particle-based implementation.
+The contributions of this paper are as follows. \begin{itemize} \item We introduce an \ac{eo} model that accounts for \acp{mpc} scattered off the agent's surface. {In contrast to the traditional elliptical EO model, the proposed formulation explicitly captures direction-dependent visibility and surface scattering behavior.}

-\item We develop an \emph{approximate} \ac{eo} model that captures the scattering behavior of an extended object using simplified geometric shapes, thereby reducing computational complexity.
+\item We develop a {\emph{simplified} \ac{eo} model} that captures the scattering behavior of an extended object using simplified geometric shapes, thereby reducing the computational complexity.

-\item We derive a likelihood model that enables the fusion of active measurements between the radio device mounted on the agent and anchors, along with passive measurements resulting from the surface scattering at the agent.
+\item We derive a likelihood model that enables the fusion of active measurements (between a radio device and anchors), along with passive measurements (resulting from the surface scattering at the agent).

 \item We propose a multi-sensor, multiple-measurement \ac{pda} algorithm that efficiently fuses data of all \ac{eo}-related measurements from all anchors.